danieljprice/phantom/docs/user-guide/apr_guide.rst

 Running phantom with APR
 ========================

 APR allows you to arbitrarily set regions of your simulation to have different local resolutions.
-A description of the method and our implementation can be found in Nealon & Price 2024.
+A description of the method and our implementation can be found in Nealon & Price 2024 (under review) and you should cite this work if you are using APR.

 The rules of this method are:
--	A mass factor of 2 is allowed between adjacent refinement levels (e.g. one parent 0> two children)
+ 1. A mass factor of 2 is allowed between adjacent refinement levels (e.g. one parent 0> two children)
--	Regions are spherical but can be nested together like a layered onion
+ 2. Regions are spherical but can be nested together like a layered onion
--	You cannot have both refinement and derefinement in the same simulation, e.g. the base refinement level has to be either the maximum or minimum
+ 3. You cannot have both refinement and derefinement in the same simulation, e.g. the base refinement level has to be either the maximum or minimum
--	Try to ensure that particles have several sound crossing times between subsequent split/merge procedures to reduce noise
+ 4. Try to ensure that particles have several sound crossing times between subsequent split/merge procedures to reduce noise

 Compiling Phantom with APR